 Defined in seconds this is the size of the transcoded video segments that the video player uses to display the video to users.
 A recommended segment size of 8 seconds provides a good balance of latency vs video stability, as players usually buffer a few segments before starting the video.
 You can specify lower values to decrease the latency or increase it to improve stability.
 Bear in mind that the length of highlight clips when available are a multiple of the segment size.
 Shorter segments can also lead to more buffering on the client side since there will be less video buffered by the video player.

 Use this feature to encode a logo or other graphic into the transcoded video streams.
 You will need to provide the URL to a png, jpg or gif file, specify the dimensions you need and select the position on the video you would like it to appear.
-Transparency in pngs and gifs is supported.
+Transparency in PNG and GIF files is supported.

 These settings determine how your video recordings are made available.